Searching for blue in the dark: Blue-tilted primordial power spectrum

 A blue-tilted isocurvature power spectrum can arise, for example, from the QCD axion~\cite{Chung:2023xcv, Kasuya_2009, Chung_2022_analytic, Kasuya_1997}, which produces an isocurvature spectral index of $1<n_{\mathrm{iso}}\leq 4$.
 The bounds on the isocurvature parameters can be translated to a bound on the inflationary energy scale $H_{I}$~\cite{Hamann2009, Hertzberg2008}.
 A similar translation can be done in the context of ultralight axions~\cite{Marsh2013}, for which $H_{I}$ depends on $A_{\rm iso}/A_s$ and the fraction of dark matter that ultralight axions constitute.

 Alternatively, a blue tilt with $n_{\rm iso}=4$ can be generated by particle production mechanisms with a finite correlation length.
 The resulting isocurvature power spectrum vanishes on scales smaller than a cutoff scale determined by causality, and only white noise is left on these smaller scales.
-Examples of such mechanisms are post-inflationary dark matter production~\cite{amin2024lowerbounddarkmatter, Caprini_2009}, vector dark matter~\cite{Graham_2016, Gorghetto_2022}, and PQ-breaking during inflation with subsequent axion production~\cite{Redi_2022}.
+Examples of such mechanisms are postinflationary dark matter production~\cite{amin2024lowerbounddarkmatter, Caprini_2009}, vector dark matter~\cite{Graham_2016, Gorghetto_2022}, and Peccei Quinn breaking during inflation with subsequent axion production~\cite{Redi_2022}.